etalab-ia/albert-tchap/README.md

 - `GROUPS_USED=['albert']`: allows, in this example, to activate all commands that are part of the albert group
 - `ALBERT_API_URL`: the URL of the Albert API to consume
 - `ALBERT_API_TOKEN`: the API token used to authorize the bot to consume the Albert API.
 For more info, check the Albert API documentation
-- `ALBERT_MODEL_NAME`: the name of the model to use for the bot (example: `ALBERT_MODEL_NAME='AgentPublic/albertlight-7b'`).
+- `ALBERT_MODEL`: the name of the model to use for the bot (example: `ALBERT_MODEL='AgentPublic/albertlight-7b'`).
 For more info, check the Albert API documentation and the [Albert models hub on HuggingFace](https://huggingface.co/collections/AgentPublic/albert-662a1d95c93a47aca5cecc82).
 - `ALBERT_MODE`: the mode of Albert to use for the bot (example: `ALBERT_MODE='rag'`).
 For more info, check the Albert API documentation
 - `CONVERSATION_OBSOLESCENCE` : the time in seconds after which a conversation automatically resets (example: `CONVERSATION_OBSOLESCENCE=3600` for one hour).
 Default: `3600` (one hour)